ska-telescope/ska-sdp-qa-signal-display/README.md

 #Overview

-This connects to the [QA data API](https://gitlab.com/ska-telescope/ska-sdp-qa-data-api) via a WebSocket and visualizes the received QA metrics (e.g, spectrum plot, waterfall plot etc) in real-time.
+This connects to the [QA data API](https://gitlab.com/ska-telescope/ska-sdp-qa-data-api) via a WebSocket and visualises the received QA metrics (e.g, spectrum plot, waterfall plot etc) in real-time.

 # Getting Started